er-nihit/agentic_ai_demo/readme.md

 A vector store is a system designed to store and retrieve data represented as numerical vectors.
 It is either stored in memeory (for temporary use) or on disk (for permnanent storage).
 It is different from the trivial RDBMS systems.

+It typically refers to a lightweight library or service that focuses on storing vectors (embeddings) and performing similarity search.
+It may not include many traditional database features like transactions, rich query languages, or role-based access control.
+It is ideal for prototyping, smaller-scale applications.
+Examples: FAISS (where you store vectors and can query them by similarity, but you handle persistence and scaling separately).

   Use Cases:
   Semantic Search
   RAG
   Recommendation Systems
   Image/Multimedia Search

 **Key Features:**
 1. Storage - Ensures that vectors and their associated metadata are retained, whether memory for quick lookups or on-disk for durability and large-scale use.